 Let's talk about the difference between a goal and a game plan.

-I want to lose 5lbs in January
+- I want to lose five pounds in January.

 Game plan example:

-You need to come up with an actionable plan for each day.
+It would be best if you came up with an actionable plan for each day.

 Here's an example of a game plan that we use:

-Rip 2 landing pages from competitors, and design at least two of our own
+- Model two landing pages from competitors, and design at least two of our own

-This is a solid game plan!
+Now that is a solid affiliate game plan!